Designing New Worlds with Artova

 • a content discovery platform

-The prompt becomes the conceptual blueprint from which the system generates possible interface structures.
+The prompt becomes the conceptual blueprint from which the system generates potential interface structures.

 2. Layout Generation